vaughnteegarden/slate/source/includes/_jwt.md

 ### Logging in a User

-Once a Rezolve User has been registered and an `entity_id` obtained, you can log in the user.
-If you just registered the user, you can reuse the `Register JWT` as the `accessToken`.
+Once a Rezolve User has been registered and an `entity_id` obtained, you can log in the user using the instructions below.

-For returning users, log them in via your normal method in your auth server.
-Then create a new `Login JWT`, and use it as the `accessToken` in the `createSession` method.
+For returning users, log them in via your normal method in your auth server, and then follow the instructions below.

+Create a new `Login JWT`, and use it as the `accessToken` in the `createSession` method.

 #### JWT Header